jue0nkim/jue0nkim.github.io/_projects/epis_contest.md

 <br>
 I gave an oral presentation on it's feasibility and applicability.

-It was quite challenging to prove that the method we proposed is superior to existing imaging methods.
-We created a table comparing the preprocessing steps, resolution, results, advantages, and disadvantages of each method, and we finally convinced the audience.
+It was quite **challenging to prove** that the method we proposed is superior to existing imaging methods.
+We created **a table comparing the preprocessing steps, resolution, results, advantages, and disadvantages of each method**, and we finally convinced the audience.
 <br>
 <br>